 9. Increase Your Income

 Finally, take a look at your budget and ask yourself if you truly cannot trim it any further.
-Have you cut cable, used a service like Truebill to slashed your subscriptions, and reduced your transportation expenses to the bare minimum?
+Have you cut cable, slashed your subscriptions, and reduced your transportation expenses to the bare minimum?
 If you never eat out, are a seasoned home gardener, and do all your own home maintenance and upkeep, you’ve probably reached the limit of expenses you can reduce while still leading a life worth living.
 If this sounds like you, and you still feel like you’re failing at keeping a budget, it’s probably time to explore something other than decreasing your expenses.

 The good news is there are many ways to increase your income.
 If you’re employed, maybe it’s time to talk about a raise or promotion.
 If that’s not an option, look for a new job or side gig.
-Perhaps you can do odd jobs around the neighborhood like babysitting, dog walking through Rover, delivery groceries through Instacart, or general handyman chores through a site like Thumbtack.
+Perhaps you can do odd jobs around the neighborhood like babysitting, dog walking, delivery groceries, or general handyman chores.
 If you’ve got an extra room in your house, look into renting it out on Airbnb.

 If you’re crafty or like to sew, list some of your creations on a marketplace like Etsy.
 If you raise chickens, like to bake, or are an experienced canner, see if you can interest your neighbors in your wares.